SJTU-ViSYS/M2DGR/README.md

 <p align="left">Top Layer of GAEA ROBOT.</p>

+All the sensors and track devices and their most important parameters are listed as below:

 * **LIDAR** Velodyne VLP-32C, 360 Horizontal Field of View (FOV),-30 to +10 vertical FOV,10Hz,Max Range 200 m,Range Resolution 3 cm, Horizontal Angular Resolution 0.2°.